Q. I am looking for a good quality carpet that can withstand

 Since you have two young children, and

-children spill a lot, you may want to consider a lesser grade of carpet and
+children spill a lot, you may want to consider a lower-grade of carpet and

 the children will not be as hard on the carpets and spills and stains will not